Saying no to a job offer may seem daunting, but it doesn’t have to be.

 - Stay in touch

-- I focused mainly on expressing my appreciation and stated a valid reason why I can’t make the change currently
+- Focus on expressing your appreciation and state a valid reason

 - Turn down the offer respectfully